codingforpleasure/customized-workspace/README.md

 - PREFIX + - = Creates horizontal split

-- PREFIX + : = Run Command in tmux
+- PREFIX + : = Run command in tmux

 In this repository you can find:
- - tmux.conf - Holds the configuration enviroment of tmux
+ - tmux.conf - Holds the configuration enviroment of tmux (should be located in the ~ directory)
- - backend-work - A template which consists multiple panes in each window for viewing easily various logs. main paurpose is to easily diagnose the system.
+ - backend-work - A template which consists multiple panes in each window for viewing easily various logs. main paurpose is to easily diagnose the system (should be located in )